PhotonSphere/HR_Analytics_app/README.md

 # HR_Analytics_app
-Employee attrition app build with dash to predict attrition probability using a underlying Random Forest model
+Employee attrition app build with dash to predict attrition probability using a underlying Random Forest model.
+Deployed model on [Heroku](https://attrition-prediction-app.herokuapp.com/) , the prediction engine encounters ValueError on heroku due to difference in environment used for training the model.
+The interactivity is functioning which provides the sense of the functionality of the App.